dupypy/stroke-orientation/README.md

 <img src="images/1.jpg" width="40%">

 Then Run `wrinkling_1img.m`.
-The outlines were detected by the Canny edge detection method
+The outlines are detected by the Canny edge detection method

 <img src="images/1-edge.png" width="40%">

-The script discarded contours less than 10 pixels long, and fitted the contours with discrete line segments.
+The script discards contours less than 10 pixels long, and fits the contours with discrete line segments.
 Below shows the image constructed by the fitted line segments.

 <img src="images/1-drawedgelist.png" width="40%">

-The script then calculated the length and angle of each segment and generate a histogram showing the amount of segments in a given angle.
+The script then calculates the length and angle of each segment and generate a histogram showing the amount of segments in a given angle.
 In this example, the strokes exist in 3 populations: one with an orientation at about 45°, one at about 120°, and the other one at around 0°. **Note: the angle is reported clockwise from the horizontal line.

 <img src="images/1-histogram.png" width="43%">